Achievable logoAchievable logo

 Shareholder benefits

-Mutual funds provide several benefits to their shareholders.
-Professional management is a significant benefit, especially to investors lacking market knowledge or the time to spend investing their own money.
-Mutual funds also provide instant diversification to their investors as most funds contain dozens or hundreds of different investments within their portfolio.
+Mutual funds also provide instant diversification because most funds hold dozens or hundreds of investments.
 For example, the Fidelity Contrafund holds over 300 securities in its portfolio.
-When a single share of a mutual fund is purchased, the investor gains a small amount of ownership in numerous securities.
+When you buy a single share of a mutual fund, you gain a small ownership interest across many securities.

 Definitions